Erika M. Sparby, PhD

 2022

-Tactical Meming.
-Workshop given at the Association for Teachers of Technical Writing Conference, online.
+Sparby, Derek M. Tactical Meming.
+Workshop given at the Association for Teachers of Technical Writing Conference.
+Online.

-Butler, Janine; Craig, Todd; Del Hierro, Victor; Lauren, Ben; Sparby, Erika M.; & VanKooten, Crystal.
-(May 2022).
+Butler, Janine; Craig, Todd; Del Hierro, Victor; Lauren, Ben; Sparby, Derek M.; & VanKooten, Crystal.
 Methods and Methodologies for Research in Digital Rhetoric: What We’ve Learned through Sharing How and Why We Do Digital Research – Part 2.
 Roundtable at Computers and Writing.
 Greenville, NC and online.

 2021